Timendus/meshbot/README.md

 python3 ./main.py meshtastic.local
 ```

+Make sure no other client is communicating with this node, otherwise both
+clients will be missing messages and things will appear to be very broken.
+So
+disconnect your mobile app and don't make any connections to it.

 Serial isn't supported yet, but shouldn't be too hard to add.
 Same for
 Bluetooth, although I wouldn't know why you would want that 🙂